-The Tembo prospect is located in the central northern part of the Project and is defined by a large, irregular soil anomaly coincident with a major dislocation in the stratigraphy (see Figure 5).
-Steep topography and a complex regolith have caused the erratic dispersion of gold in the soils and have hampered previous exploration efforts.
+The Tembo prospect is located in the central northern part of the Project and is defined by a large, irregular soil anomaly coincident with a major dislocation in the stratigraphy (see Figure 6).
+Previous exploration had been largely ineffective due to the steep topography and complex regolith not being adequately accounted for; however, rock chip and channel sampling had identified a mineralized structure in the northern part of the prospect oriented at high angles to the stratigraphy.